 Commenting on the consultation, Professional Policy Advisor at the Royal College of Midwives (RCM), Clare Livingstone, said: “The RCM is delighted that the Government have now launched this consultation.
 We have been calling for this for some time now and will be responding to the consultation.

 “Introducing the mandatory fortification of flour will bring the UK in line with other countries including the United States and Canada.
 They have this in place because the evidence about the benefits is very strong.
-In those countries the impact have been a marked reduction in incidences of fetal abnormality.”
+In those countries the impact has been a marked reduction in incidences of fetal abnormality.”

 The consultation on whether flour millers should be required by law to add folic acid to flour will be live until 11:59pm on Monday 9 September 2019.